 About Sclerotherapy at Versailles Medical Spa

-Sclerotherapy offers our clients the ability to get rid of those small yet unsightly clusters of red, blue, or purple veins that most commonly appear on the thighs, calves, and ankles.
+Sclerotherapy offers our clients the ability to minimize those small yet unsightly clusters of red, blue, or purple veins that most commonly appear on the thighs, calves, and ankles.
 Sclerotherapy is a simple procedure, where veins are injected with a sclerosing solution, which causes the veins to collapse and fade from view.
-The procedure is predictable and relatively painless.
+The procedure is predictable and relatively painless, results will vary in each patient.*

 Certain factors play a role in the development of varicose and spider veins.
 Most important factor is the genetic predisposition, which tends to run in families.
 Genetic predisposition combined with certain lifestyle choices can accelerate the development of varicose and spiders veins, making them worse and more apparent over time.